 That’s when Sindhutai realized that there are hundreds of abandoned and orphaned children on the streets who were all alone and although she was homeless herself, she decided to adopt each and every one of them and beg more extensively to take care of them.
 Since then there was no looking back.

-Her love and dedication towards her adopted children was so much that she sent her own biological daughter to an orphanage in Pune to eliminate any partiality.
+Her love and dedication towards her adopted children were so much that she sent her own biological daughter to an orphanage in Pune to eliminate any partiality.